 Leaf tip burn or browning has been documented in areas of saline soils, such as those near coastlines.
 While this typically is not severe enough to cause lasting damage, it’s something to be mindful of.

 Fruit flies are a common pest.
 In Florida and other parts of the southeast US, this will be the Caribbean fruit fly; in the southwest US it’s the Mexican fruit fly.
-To prevent these, harvest before the fruit is fully ripe.
+Harvest before the fruit is fully ripe to prevent the Mexican and Caribbean fruit fly.
 Pick up any fallen fruit, and make use of fruit fly traps as needed to reduce their numbers.

 The guava moth (Argyresthia eugeniella) lays eggs on your tree’s leaves.
 The larvae tunnel into fruit and chew holes in the leaves.
 These can be treated with a bacillus thurigiensis (BT) spray.
 This moth is typical in the southeast US, particularly Florida.